St. Martin's Day: Gift-bringers

 In parts of Flanders and the Rhineland, processions are led by a man on horseback representing St Martin, who may give out apples, nuts, cakes or other sweets for children.
 Historically, in Ypres, children hung up stockings filled with hay on Martinmas Eve, and awoke the next morning to find gifts in them.
 These were said to have been left by St Martin as thanks for the fodder provided for his horse.

 In the Swabia and Ansbach regions of Germany, a character called Pelzmärten ('pelt Martin' or 'skin Martin') appeared at Martinmas until the 19th century.
 With a black face and wearing a cow bell, he ran about frightening children, and he dealt out blows as well as nuts and apples.

 Eve of St Martin's Lent

-In the 6th century, church councils began requiring fasting on all days, except Saturdays and Sundays, from Saint Martin's Day to Epiphany (elsewhere, the Feast of the Three Wise Men for the stopping of the star over Bethlehem) on January 6 (56 days).
+In the 6th century, church councils began requiring fasting on all days, except Saturdays and Sundays, from the day after Saint Martin's Day to Epiphany (elsewhere, the Feast of the Three Wise Men for the stopping of the star over Bethlehem) on January 6 (a total of 56 days).
 An addition to and an equivalent to the 40 days fasting of Lent, given its weekend breaks, this was called Quadragesima Sancti Martini (Saint Martin's Lent, or literally "the fortieth of").
-This is rarely observed now.
-This period was shortened to begin on the Sunday before December and became the current Advent within a few centuries.
+This fasting is rarely observed now.
+This period was later shortened to begin on the Sunday before December and became the current Advent within a few centuries.

+In the Archdiocese of Milan, Italy, according to Ancient Ambrosian Liturgical usage, the feast of St Martin is followed by the First Sunday in Advent (the 6 week period is still used in this large Diocese and the Churches outside it, such as in Ticino (Switzerland) that do still use the Ambrosian Rite.